Amzani/apidesk-sdk-test-def/docs/sdks/notes/README.md

 ## delete

-The `notesDelete` operation allows developers to remove a specific note from the CRM system using its unique identifier.
-This operation is crucial for maintaining up-to-date and relevant data within the CRM by enabling the deletion of outdated or incorrect notes.
+The notesDelete operation allows you to remove a note from the CRM by specifying its unique ID in the endpoint path.
+This operation is crucial for maintaining data accuracy and relevance within your CRM system by enabling the deletion of outdated or incorrect notes.
+To execute this operation, you must provide the 'id' of the note you wish to delete, along with the 'x-apideck-consumer-id' and 'x-apideck-app-id' headers for authentication.
+Optionally, you can specify the 'x-apideck-service-id' if targeting a specific service integration.
+The operation does not require a request body and will return a status code of 200 upon successful deletion, indicating that the note has been removed from the system.
+This operation is essential for keeping your CRM data clean and up-to-date.

-Key Parameters:
-- `id` (path parameter, required): The unique identifier of the note to be deleted.
-- `x-apideck-consumer-id` (header, required): Identifies the consumer from which data is being managed.
-- `x-apideck-app-id` (header, required): The ID of the Unify application making the request.
-- `x-apideck-service-id` (header, optional): Specifies the service ID when multiple integrations are active.
-- `raw` (query parameter, optional): If set, includes the raw response, useful for debugging.

-Response Behavior: Upon successful deletion, the operation returns a status code of 200, indicating that the note has been successfully removed from the CRM system.
-No content is returned in the response body.

 ### Example Usage